Donald Trump Jr. Leaves ‘Triggered’ Book Launch At UCLA After Supporters Heckle Him

 We are in the top 50 on Amazon.
 Let’s get it to 1 and really Trigger them!
 Link in bio.
 Oh and by the way I think all of my followers here and on other social channels will truly appreciate the dedication… TO THE DEPLORABLES…. you guys earned it over the last few years.
 Keep it up.

-Before things went sideways, Trump R. did get to give some of his message to the group gathered for his book promotion.
+Before things went sideways, Trump Jr. did get to give some of his message to the event.

 “There are consequences for being a conservative, especially for being a vocal conservative,” said Trump Jr. “There’s greater consequences, as we all see, for being a Trump-supporting conservative.”

-According to a reported from UCLA’s newspaper, The Daily Bruin, a small group of people protested outside the event from Refuse Fascism, the Revolution Club UCLA, the Afrikan Student Union at UCLA, and Young Democratic Socialists of America.
+According to a report from UCLA’s newspaper, The Daily Bruin, a small group of people protested outside the event from Refuse Fascism, the Revolution Club UCLA, the Afrikan Student Union at UCLA, and Young Democratic Socialists of America.
 The president’s son probably did not expect to experience heckling from those who came to support him, though.

-Students who attended the gathering reported that they felt that Trump Jr. contradicted himself during his appearance because he refused to participate in questions and answers.
+Students who attended the gathering reported that they felt that Trump Jr. contradicted himself during his appearance because of his refusal to participate in a Q&A.

 “(Trump is) scared of being triggered by the questions people ask.
 He came here because he knows he can get a reaction,” said Daniel Blecker, a first-year global studies student at UCLA.